 As every fleet manager knows, a reduction in idling time is both beneficial and cost effective.
 It provides savings in the form of lower fuel consumption and reduced maintenance costs, thus extending vehicle life and a reduction in emissions.

 An idling engine consumes fuel only to keep itself and the vehicles accessories running – fuel economy is at zero miles per gallon!
 As a fundamental Key Performance Indicator (KPI), Geotab provides several rules and reports to help better inform drivers about idling and to help fleet managers achieve their targeted goals in cost reductions.

 This technology has been around for some time.
 Fiat and Volkswagen launched models equipped with the Start-Stop System in back the 80s.
 It wasn’t until 2010, when pressure from the new Euro V emissions regulation in Europe enticed manufactures to more widely implement the technology.
 The major difference between North America and Europe in respect to fuel price at the pump has helped Europe stay ahead of the curve.
-Roughly 45% of cars built in Europe today come equipped with the Start-Stop System, while the United States lags behind, with only about 500,000 new cars sold in 2013 equipped with it. and South Africa even further behind with no official figure on able vehicles available, The Detroit “Big Three” are implementing the system on more of their models each production year.
+Roughly 45% of cars built in Europe today come equipped with the Start-Stop System.
+The United States lags behind, as the start-stop systems is expected to be integrated in about 35% of vehicles sold in North America by 2020, according to the Start-Stop Technology Market Report.